tomnason/blockchain-dispatch-escrow/README.md

 The buyer bares all the risk with no control.
 ## The solution
 The smart contract based protocol leverages a gated escrow system that aligns the release of buyer funds with verifiable actions performed by the seller.
-* The buyer commits to the purchase pays full price to contract, but retains rights to funds if seller fails to deliver
+* The buyer commits to the purchase and pays the full sale price to contract, but retains rights to funds if seller fails to deliver
 * The seller earns the sale price incrementally at gates that map to the transfer goods in the real world
 ### Benefits
 * Re-aligns incentives to keep sellers working for their money until the goods are delivered (encouraging better service)